-- 5.19.
+6.18.
 The Council had invested in to two pooled funds run by CCLA (Churches, Charities and Local Authorities) Investment Management Limited, a well-known investment manager for local authorities.
-The majority of the exposure the investment of £93.4m is in the CCLA Local Authorities' Property Fund (LAPF), which invests into a long-term, actively managed, and diversified portfolio of UK commercial property.
-There was also a small investment of £1m in the Diversified Income Fund, which looks to generate an income-focused return through a diversified actively managed portfolio of stocks, bonds, cash, and infrastructure assets in the main. - 5.20.
-As of January 2024, the £103m is now valued at £92m Disposal of this investment was confirmed by the Council in July 2023, with redemption proceeds expected to be received early February 2024.
+The majority of the exposure - the investment of £93.4m - was in the CCLA Local Authorities' Property Fund (LAPF), which invests into a long-term, actively managed, and diversified portfolio of UK commercial property.
+There was also a small investment of £1m in the Diversified Income Fund, which looks to generate an income-

+- focused return through a diversified actively managed portfolio of stocks, bonds, cash, and infrastructure assets in the main. - 6.19.
+As of January 2024, the £103m is now valued at £91.5m Disposal of this investment was confirmed by the Council in July 2023, with redemption proceeds received early February 2024. - 6.20.
+The divestment of the CCLA Diversified Income Fund has been completed and the proceeds have been received.